 The Student Government Association (SGA) is the governing body that represents students and advises the college administration on issues of student interest and concern.
 In October, each instructional program elects one representative to serve on the SGA.
-Contact the Student Activities Office or the Associate Dean of Student Services for more information
+Contact the Director of Residence Life and Student Activities for more information.